Sadvi108/Sadvi108-/README.md

 🎓 Computer Science student | 🛡️ Cybersecurity enthusiast

 🌐 Exploring the realms of code and security to build a safer digital world.
-Currently diving deep into the world of programming languages like [List some languages you're learning, e.g., Python, Java] while specializing in cybersecurity.
+Currently diving deep into the world of programming languages like Python, Java.
+While specializing in cybersecurity.
 Passionate about understanding the intricate dance between technology and safeguarding against digital threats.

 🔐 Cybersecurity Specialization: